hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ![](images/image17.png)

-There are four main “types” of mission - waypoint missions, survey missions, structure scans, and corridor scans.
+There are four main "types" of mission - waypoint missions, survey missions, structure scans, and corridor scans.
 The surveys/scan missions are just waypoint missions that happen to include patterns of the different types.

 For more information about how to create each type of mission: